 The word “gospel” refers to good news.
 The gospel of Jesus Christ is the good news that through Jesus Christ God saves sinners from the condemnation that they deserve.
 The gospel is not about Jesus enhancing one’s self esteem, nor merely about getting help from God to get through a hard situation.
-The good news of Jesus is a lot better than these because it answers a problem that is far worse that low self esteem or feelings of discouragement.
+The good news of Jesus is a lot better than these, because it answers a problem that is far worse than low self esteem or feelings of discouragement.

 The gospel addresses the problem of God’s wrath against us because of our sin.
 Right now the wrath of God is revealed from heaven (Romans 1:18).
 Further God has appointed a day when He will judge all men and women with perfect justice.
-And He has appointed a man to carry out His justice against sinner, and He has proven this by raising that man from the dead (Acts 17:36).
+And He has appointed a man to carry out His justice against sinners, and He has proven this by raising that man from the dead (Acts 17:36).

 What all of this means is that God is not happy with us.
 People usually object that denies God’s love.
-However, God is righteous and justice and we deserve his just wrath against our sins.
+However, God is righteous and just and we deserve his just wrath against our sins.
 We may know that he loves only be turning from our sins.

 To be sure, this is not how most of we regard God or ourselves.
 Maybe you, like most people, regard yourself as basically good.
 Yes, you’ve done some things you regret, but you’ve lived a good life since then, and that makes up for any bad you have done.
 Consequently, God is not going to hold anything against you.

 But one can see the danger of this thinking in this way by comparing yourself to the commandments of God.
 Take the first commandment, “You shall have no gods before me.”
 Question: “Has God always been first in your life?”
 Has your job ever been first?
 Your kids?
 Your girlfriend or boyfriend?
 Or your car?
 Or anything else?